Group policies | PRA Pathfinder

 File transfer

+Allowed Executable Command Patterns: Available only if Shell rules is set to Allow.
 Enables the user to search for a regex pattern that matches a shell prompt.
-For filtering to work, the Recognized Shell Prompts section on the Jump > Jump Item page must be set and only filter commands in a Shell Jump session.
+For filtering to work, the Recognized Shell Prompts section on the Asset Management > Asset page must be set and only filter commands in a Shell session.

 System information